charlesdeb/gcsd-poc/README.md

 It uses:

-- Administrate for a quick developer frienly admin UI (but it's nasty for real users)
+- Administrate for a quick developer friendly admin UI (but less nice for real users)
 - Luxon (Javascript) for timezones
 - Tailwind for styling
 - Devise for authentication